openscad/openscad/README.md

     ./scripts/release-common.sh

-If you only want to build openscad.exe, not make a package, then skip ahead to the Compilation instructions.
+If you only want to build openscad.exe, not make a package, then run this

+    qmake CONFIG=Release
+    make

 ### Cross building